X-141/JpDrawApplication/README.md

 4. GCC/G++
 5. Qt5
 6. OpenCV (Most recent version)
+7. GTest

-The application is built primarily using C++, Qt-gui framework, and the OpenCV library.
+The application is built primarily using C++, Qt-gui framework, OpenCV, and GTest.
 These are the libraries I knew/wanted to learn so they are used in this project.
+Its a nice blend of a lot of things and should serve as a good reference for students wanting to blend packages together.

 ## Getting started
 These instructions will assume a Linux environment (This project was made on ubuntu based distro).
 Windows build is possible, however, it requires more in-depth